airtai/faststream/docs/docs/en/getting-started/publishing/object.md

 The Publisher Object provides a full-featured way to publish messages.
 It has an [**AsyncAPI**](../asyncapi/custom.md){.internal-link} representation and includes [testability](./test.md){.internal-link} features.
 This method creates a reusable Publisher object.

-Also, this object can be used as a decorator too.
+Additionally, this object can be used as a decorator.
 The order of Subscriber and Publisher decorators doesn't matter, but `#!python @publisher` can be used only with functions already decorated by a `#!python @broker.subscriber(...)`.

 !!! note
-    It uses the handler function's return type annotation to cast the function's return value before sending, so be accurate with it
+    It uses the handler function's return type annotation to cast the function's return value before sending, so be accurate with it.

 {!> includes/getting_started/publishing/object/1.md !}